Upper Ear Piercings – Everything You Need To Know

 This means that you have not only the chance of developing an infection, but could also suffer from poorly performed piercings that don't heal right or are uncomfortable.

 Abscesses can develop if you aren't careful to clean your upper ear piercing regularly.
 An abscess is where pus wants to escape the area but is blocked and can't do so.

-If you're cleaning your piercing twice per day, you're also looking at it regularly and likely to notice a problem before it gets out of control, however.
+If you're cleaning your piercing twice per day, you are also looking at it regularly, therefore are more likely to notice a problem before it gets out of control.

 Upper Ear Piercing Jewelry

 Your jewelry options for upper ear piercings are nearly unlimited.
 First of all, take different materials – you can choose from sterling silver, stainless steel, titanium, gold, or other materials.